thaustein/laxar/docs/manuals/widgets_and_activities.md

 ```

+Note that the LaxarJS runtime will wrap the DOM of each widget within a single DIV container.
-The scope of the template is the same as for the controller, so that `model`, `decrement`, `increment` and `total` will be available upon template instantiation.
+The scope of the template is the same as for the controller so that `model`, `decrement`, `increment` and `total` will be available upon template instantiation.
 The `features` property used within the headline comes from the _widget configuration_, which is described below.

 ### Adding Some Style

 A widget may be styled using CSS.
-LaxarJS supports generating the CSS from [SCSS](http://sass-lang.com/) source files using the folder, which allows to place common definitions for font size, color and much more within a shared "theme" folder.
+LaxarJS supports generating the CSS from [SCSS](http://sass-lang.com/) source files, allowing to place common definitions for font size, color and much more within a shared "theme" folder.
-To keep things simple, you can skip that and simply write a CSS file for your widget, in our case under `default.theme/css/cart_widget.css`.
+To keep things simple, you can ignore SCSS and themes for now and simply write a CSS file for your widget, in our case under `default.theme/css/cart_widget.css`.
 Once you are familiar with the basics, read the article on [creating themes](./creating_themes.md) for more information.

 Thanks to Bootstrap, this widget does not require a lot of fancy styling: